Mike Sullivan (offensive lineman)

-Michael Gerard Sullivan (born December 22, 1967) is an American former professional football offensive guard and current assistant offensive line coach for the Tennessee Titans of the National Football League (NFL).
-He played in the NFL for the Dallas Cowboys and Tampa Bay Buccaneers.
+Michael Gerard Sullivan (born December 22, 1967) is an American former professional football player and coach.
+He played in the NFL as an offensive guard for the Dallas Cowboys and Tampa Bay Buccaneers.
 He played college football for the Miami Hurricanes.

 Early life

 Sullivan attended St. Francis DeSales High School, where he was a three-year starter and was named All-Midwest as a senior.
 He accepted a football scholarship from the University of Miami where he was redshirted as a freshman.
 He played his first two years at left offensive guard, before being switched to left tackle as a junior.

 He started a school record 48 consecutive games (all of the games in his college career), despite dealing with different injuries, including the removal of a benign tumor near his left ear in 1989.

 Sullivan contributed to a 44-4 record, two national championships (1987, 1989), and the first 36 contests of the 58-game NCAA record home winning streak.
 One of two players in school history to earn an NCAA Post-Graduate Scholarship (only 15 are awarded per year) and the only two-time winner of the CBS/Toyota Leadership Award.

 In 2009, he was inducted into the University of Miami Sports Hall of Fame.